ALSchwalm/foresight/README.md

     foresee <platform> <function> [<options>]

-For example, the above script could be performed with the provided CLI like so:
+For example, the above script is equivalent to the following `foresee` command:

     foresee glibc rand_r -o <the prior outputs>